-The intent is to ensure that if organic or inorganic fertilisers are applied, farming households make well-informed decisions and optimise their use based on the soil and plant nutritional needs.
+The intent is for the Producer to have systems in place to encourage greater adoption of practices that ensure the application of organic or inorganic fertilisers is based on well-informed decisions that consider soil and plant nutritional needs.

 Fertilisers can impact soil health, water and biodiversity (for example, through runoff and leaching into the soil profile) and are a key source of GHG emissions.
 They also are expensive and can have negative impacts on human health.
 While the overall long-term aim is to create a sustainable farming system that minimises the need for fertiliser application altogether (see also Indicator 2.1.5), decision-making and the implementation of fertiliser application should be well informed.
 Fertiliser application should always be based on monitoring soil and plant nutritional needs through regular soil or plant testing and analysis, and ideally, also be based on a fertiliser application plan.
 Decisions should consider the following elements, using the '4R' approach: